barrettotte/vscode-ibmi-languages/README.md

 - [x] Syntax highlighting for Control Language (CL)
 - [x] Syntax highlighting for DDS files - physical, logical, display, printer, and ICF
 - [x] Syntax highlighting for some Machine Interface (MI) - **see below**
-- [ ] Syntax highlighting for RPGLE fixed - H,F,D,I,C,O,P specs
+- [x] Syntax highlighting for RPGLE fixed - H,F,D,I,C,O,P specs
-- [ ] Syntax highlighting for RPGLE free
+- [x] Syntax highlighting for RPGLE free
+- [x] Support for a mix of RPGLE free and fixed format

 **If anyone stumbles across this and has any awesome material for machine interface, please send me an email.**